92green/enty/packages/enty-docs/src/content/api/enty/id-schema.md

 **default:** `(value) => ({id: value})`

 By default the IdSchema constructs a faux entity by placing the value on the `id` key of an object.
-If your entity has a different `idAttribute` function you can replace this to match.
+If your entity has a different `id` function you can replace this to match.

 ```js
 const user = new EntitySchema('user', {